dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 Further features are *Generics*, to define classes that apply to a wide range of types, as well as many predefined classes for advanced data structures like lists, dictionaries, streams and many many more.

-For an in-depth overview of all the modern OOP features, I recommend an excellent article written by Michalis Kamburelis, which is called [Modern Object Pascal Introduction for Programmers](http://castle-engine.io/modern_pascal_introduction.html)
+For an in-depth overview of all the modern OOP features, I recommend an excellent article written by Michalis Kamburelis, which is called *Modern Object Pascal Introduction for Programmers*[^7].

 ## Pascal is modular